-

 Description

-The sterility test aims to verify the total absence of viable microorganisms (bacteria, yeasts, molds) in a finished product or raw material.
-Carried out under aseptic conditions, it constitutes an essential step in the microbiological quality control of sterile products or those sensitive to contamination.
+The purpose of a sterility test verify the complete absence of viable microorganisms (bacteria, yeasts, molds) in a finished product or raw material.
+Performed under aseptic conditions, it is an essential step in the microbiological quality control of sterile products or products susceptible to contamination.

-This analysis helps to guarantee the microbiological safety of products intended for human or animal use, and to ensure their regulatory compliance before being placed on the market.
-The sterility test applies in particular to pharmaceutical products, medical devices, non-preserved cosmetics or formulations for ocular and injectable use .
+This analysis ensures the microbiological safety of products intended for human or animal use and guarantees their regulatory compliance before they are placed on the market.
+Sterility testing is particularly applicable to pharmaceuticals, medical devices, non-preserved cosmetics, and formulations for ocular and injectable use .

 Analytical methods and reference standards

-The sterility test is carried out according to recognized international standards:
+The sterility test is performed according to recognized international standards:

 • European Pharmacopoeia (chapter 2.6.1)

-• ISO 11737-2:2019 — Sterilization of medical devices — Microbiological methods for validation and control.
+• ISO 11737-2: 2019 — Sterilization of medical devices — Microbiological methods of validation and control.

 • USP <71> (United States Pharmacopeia)